AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 #### Getters & Setters
 While not the case with member functions, it is best practice to keep all member variables private to a class to restrict all direct access from outside.
 However, the reason that this is done is not because access to these variables should never be given, but due to the use of getters & setters to utilise indirect access instead.
 In doing so, one can better restrict in what capacity member variables can be accessed.

 Getters & setters are public functions that allow one to read from (get) & write to (set) private member variables.
+Since they are functions, they can allow for indirect access to reading & writing of variables or the calling of functions that would normally be out of scope, but that are within the scope of the getter or setter.

-Since they are functions, they can also control the implications of reading & writing.
-This is important for instances where one member variable's value is dependent upon another member variable.
-In this case, if one variable's value changes, the other also must change.
-By using getters & setters, this automates & enforces these requirements.
+Getters & setters are important for instances where one member variable's value is dependent upon other variable conditions.
+Using getters & setters can automate & enforce these requirements.
 An example of how getters & setters can be used from [GettersAndSetters](/Lab2/Examples/GettersAndSetters/) is shown below:

 **Header**
 ```c++